Comic Action Heroes, 3 3/4" action figures by Mego, 1975

 Justice Jogger

-DC Comics, PVC figures by Applause, 1989
+Batman, PVC figures by Applause, 1989

 Applause made these PVC figures in 1989 as merchandise for the Batman movie starring Michael Keaton.
 This same figure of Batman was also made with his grey and blue outfit.
 These PVC figures are much smaller than the Comic Spain figures shown below.